-Age discrimination laws help to ensure that you are not denied a job, an equal chance of training or a promotion because of your age.
-They also protect you from harassment or victimisation because of your age.
+There are laws to prevent age discrimination in the workplace.
+These laws should ensure that you are not denied a job, training or a promotion because of your age.
+You're also protected from harassment or victimisation because of your age.

 Who is protected?

-Age discrimination at work is unlawful in almost all types of employment.
-All employees and workers of any age are protected from age discrimination including partners of firms, contract workers and anyone in vocational training.
+Age discrimination at work is unlawful.
+All employees and workers of any age are protected from age discrimination including partners in firms, contract workers and anyone in vocational training.

 All aspects of your employment (or prospective employment) are protected from age discrimination including your: